odil-T/Electric-Vehicle-Data-Analysis/README.md

 6. Which electric utilities have the most electric vehicle registrations in their service territories?

 Please note that the SQL statements given in `all_queries.sql` were not actually needed since Power BI could be used to extract the relevant information.

-### Dataset Information

-The dataset used can be found [here](https://catalog.data.gov/dataset/electric-vehicle-population-data).